Search

 AI in STEM Challenge: Our ten finalists

 In the beginning of April, our international jury faced the challenging decision of choosing ten teams from the many strong applications that were submitted from 17 different countries.
 The selected projects present solutions for how specific uses of AI could benefit society, our environment or local communities.
-They impressed the jury with their entreprenieurial spirit, their creativity and innovation, the students' involvement and learning growth as well as the presentation of their projects.
+They impressed the jury with their entrepreneurial spirit, their creativity and innovation, the students' involvement and learning growth as well as the presentation of their projects.

 We are proud to announce that the following ten teams from 8 different countries have been invited to the final event on the 6th of June in Berlin.